-(2) The MOU with the University shall, among other things, include funding from the WIC to support the following purposes in amounts to be determined by the parties:
+(b) The MOU with the University shall, among other things, include funding from the WIC to support the following purposes in amounts to be determined by the parties:

-(A) Tuition, required fees, equipment, supplies, tools, and memberships for Program participants who are full-time or part-time students at UDC and UDC-CC seeking to obtain an RN to BSN degree or an LPN to AASN degree; provided, that the BON has approved such degree paths by the date of execution of the MOU; provided further, that the parties may modify the MOU to incorporate funding for BON-approved degree paths following BON approval.
+(1) Tuition, required fees, equipment, supplies, tools, and memberships for Program participants who are full-time or part-time students at UDC and UDC-CC seeking to obtain an RN to BSN degree or an LPN to AASN degree; provided, that the BON has approved such degree paths by the date of execution of the MOU; provided further, that the parties may modify the MOU to incorporate funding for BON-approved degree paths following BON approval.

-(B) Required academic fees, equipment, supplies, tools, certification exam preparation fees, and memberships for Program participants who are students enrolled in WDLL courses, and the salaries and fringe benefits of faculty and staff directly engaged in the provision of such courses;
+(2) Required academic fees, equipment, supplies, tools, certification exam preparation fees, and memberships for Program participants who are students enrolled in WDLL courses, and the salaries and fringe benefits of faculty and staff directly engaged in the provision of such courses;

-(C) Reasonable costs of facilities and equipment upgrades necessary for providing Program training through UDC-CC, including WDLL;
+(3) Reasonable costs of facilities and equipment upgrades necessary for providing Program training through UDC-CC, including WDLL;

-(D) Marketing and recruitment activities to attract District residents to the Program; and
+(4) Marketing and recruitment activities to attract District residents to the Program; and

-(E) Development of dual enrollment guidance and policy for the expansion of dual-enrollment programs.
+(5) Development of dual enrollment guidance and policy for the expansion of dual-enrollment programs.

-(3) The MOU with the Foundation shall, among other things, include funding from the WIC to provide Program participants enrolled in WDLL courses monthly stipends to defray living expenses in amounts to be determined by the parties, and may include amounts for the following:
+(c) The MOU with the Foundation shall, among other things, include funding from the WIC to provide Program participants enrolled in WDLL courses monthly stipends to defray living expenses in amounts to be determined by the parties, and may include amounts for the following:

-(A) Fees associated with occupational licensing exams;
+(1) Fees associated with occupational licensing exams;

-(B) Reasonable transportation costs to and from classes; and
+(2) Reasonable transportation costs to and from classes; and

-(C) Any other expenses deemed appropriate by the WIC.
+(3) Any other expenses deemed appropriate by the WIC.

 Sec.
 4117.
 Establishment of direct care worker training grants.